collaborativebioinformatics/SpikeVarTykeVar/README.md

 In the above cmd:
 * BAM is the original dataset.
-* MOD_BAM have the alignments generated by mapping the modified reads against the reference.
+* MOD_BAM has the alignments generated by mapping the modified reads against the reference.
-* --primary ensures that only primaary alignments are merged back into the dataset.
+* --primary ensures that only primary alignments are merged back into the dataset.
 * OUT_DIR is the output location for the merged and filtered final BAM.
 * PREFIX is used to define a filename prefix for the output file.